ajith-shankar/BigData-Project-End-to-End/PostgreSQL_Setup.md

 # PostgreSQL Setup Instructions

-This guide provides step-by-step instructions for setting up PostgreSQL as part of the BigData Project: End-to-End.
+This guide provides step-by-step instructions for setting up PostgreSQL as part of the BigData Project: USA-Healthcare-Report.
 PostgreSQL is a powerful open-source relational database that can serve as a robust data storage solution for your project.

 ## Prerequisites